West Cornwall Tour.

 With nothing ‘set in stone’ you can add venues you particularly wish to see and visit within the time-scope available.

 Tell us what you’d like to see and we’ll creatively design Your Private Bespoke Cornwall Tour just for You.
 Obviously, we will make comfort stops etc en route and I must stress that ALL of the above is impossible to see in ONE day (9am – 5pm).

 Half-day Sightseeing Day-Trip Tour (10-14) available and starting from £175.

 Cornish Cream Teas and Cornish Pasties are available throughout Cornwall and delightful.

-Driver-Guided (in English or Swedish) full day Cornwall Tours with Alvajoan start from GB£245 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide but excludes food, drink and venue entry fees.
-German or other languages guides at cost price and subject to availability.
-Our comfortable licenced vehicles seat from 1 to 16 passengers and some have wheelchair access.
-Booking required.
-Public Liability Insurance to GB£10million.
+Driver-Guided (in English) full day (9-17) Cornwall Tour with Alvajoan start from GB£275 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide-escort but excludes food, drink and venue entry fees.
+Other languages are available at cost and subject to availability.
+Our comfortable licensed vehicles seat from 1 to 16 passengers.
+Advance booking is required.
+Public Liability Insurance GB£10million.

-To book Your Cornwall Tour with Alvajoan, contact us: call +44 1326 565441 or +44 7772 777545 or text to the latter or email: firstname.lastname@example.org with details of Your interests, dates for visit and we shall be pleased to design Your Private Bespoke West Cornwall Tour just for You.
-More photos from Cornwall and venues are on social media like Twitter, Instagram, Facebook and Google+.
+To book Your Cornwall Tour with Alvajoan, email: firstname.lastname@example.org with details of Your interests, dates for visit and we shall be pleased to design Your Private Bespoke West Cornwall Tour just for You.
+More photos from Cornwall and venues are on our social media: Twitter, Instagram and Facebook.

-We look forward to hearing from and being of service to You and Your reviews on Tripadvisor means the world to us, thanks.
+We look forward to hearing from and being of service to You.

 Alvajoan of Cornwall